About our Portland Psychiatric Practice

 In practice this requires an honest and sometimes hard look at ourselves.
 Taking to heart the question, “What is my part in all of this?
 In my own distress?
 What can I let go of?”
 Your long held personal values and principles will guide you.
 My goal is to help you find them and show you how to rely on them to make decisions that will help alleviate anxiety, depression, instability, poor focus and distraction.
 Change is absolutely possible!
-While my focus is on medication management, I offer brief counseling to my clients.
-If a client does not wish to see me for therapy I generally recommend my clients have a therapist that they see regularly.
+While my focus is on medication management, I offer therapy and counseling to my clients.
+If a client does not wish to see me for therapy I generally recommend they establish with an outside therapist.

 – Thich Nhat Hanh